thrillhouse-dev/cropper/readme.md

 # Pic-Shrink
-Little application that will shrink a list of given jpg files to a desired size, set by user.
-It's made with Python and PyQt5
+Application that will shrink a list of given jpg files to a desired size, set by user.
+It's built with Python and PyQt5

 1. Select jpg files in FileDialog